In this page we use CAS theory to review the asymmetric

 inspection from above, 'purposeful Darwinism'; the Times

 even includes the bizarre assertion "Conflict brings about innovation is the economic realization of invention and combinatorial exaptation.
+While highly innovative, monopolies: AT&T, IBM; usually have limited economic reach, constraining productivity.
+This explains the use of regulation, or even its threat, that can check their power and drive the creations across the economy.

 - Data-driven management extended into the workplace making